zaphod42/puppet-docs/source/guides/style_guide.markdown

 ## Puppet version

-This style guide is specific to Puppet version 2.6.x and makes recommendations based on language features that are only available starting with version 2.6.0.
+This style guide is largely specific to Puppet version 2.6.x and makes recommendations based on some language features that are only available starting in version 2.6.0 and later.

 ## Why a Style Guide?